stsewd/gx-extended.vim/README.md

 ## Writing your own provider

 _If you think this provider is something more people will use, feel free to open a PR!_
+_If you have a plugin that integrates with gx-extended, open a PR adding it to the list!_

 List your provider in your `init.vim`/`.vimrc`: